Bank's Posen sees inflation down by summer 2012

 "I've been saying since ... last year that (inflation) would peak some time ... this year, and I've been saying it would come down by summer 2012, and we're on track for that," Posen told Sky News.

-Inflation stands at 4.5 percent, twice the BoE's target, but Posen said that because wages were not growing and export prices had stopped rising due to sterling's stability, it was not a problem.
+Inflation stands at 4.5 percent, twice the Bank's target, but Posen said that because wages were not growing and export prices had stopped rising due to sterling's stability, it was not a problem.

 "I don't really see the inflation threat.
 If inflation were to get bad it's pretty easy for us to take it down," he said.